 Architecture as communication

-Consider how complicated and expensive it must have been to construct these temples and help the children understand that it was the city-states that had the resources to build temples.
-Ask the children why a city-state might want to build a temple and bring out both the religious reasons and the opportunity a temple provided to impress rival city-states with wealth and power.
+Considering how complicated and expensive it must have been to construct temples, you could explain to the children that the resources to build them often came from city-states.
+Try asking the children why a city-state might want to build a temple, bringing out both the religious reasons and the opportunity a temple provided to impress rival city-states with wealth and power.

 You might use the Temple decoration sheet to help the children understand how the sculptures on temples could communicate messages.
 The links below provide brief versions of the stories.
 Explain the stories briefly to the children and ask why they think these stories were used.
-The Pelops story may be an explanation of why chariot races featured on the programme of events at Olympia, but is also a strong warning against cheating.
+The Pelops story may explain why chariot races featured on the programme of events at Olympia, but it also provides a strong warning against cheating.
 The story of Athena and Poseidon adds to the way in which the Parthenon honours the goddess on behalf of the city, but was also a reminder to everyone viewing the temple, Athenians and foreign visitors alike, that the city was under the protection of the goddess.

 An information sheet for children showing reconstructions of parts of the decoration on two important temples and providing information about the myths they depict.

 A brief version of the story of the contest between Athena and Poseidon for the status of patron deity of the city of Athens.